doliinychenko/microcanonical_cooper_frye/README.md

 take advantage of a script intended specifically for this purpose:

       ../scripts/microcanonical_sampler_box.sh  -V <Volume in fm^3> -T <Temperature in GeV>

+It may be confusing that a temperature has to be specified for a microcanonical sampler instead of the energy.
+This is done for a convenient comparison with grand-canonical samplers.
+The temperature is used to compute total energy E in a grand-canonical case, and then this energy E is used for microcanonical sampling.

 ## Testing physics <a name = "testing"></a>